About

 Greetings from the director

-I ask for your continued support and encouragement.
+We ask for your continued support and encouragement.

 Director